kayulu/springBootClass/15-spring-boot-AOP/notes.md

 - narrow your pointcut expression
 - limit them to your project packages to avoid conflicts

+Note:
+> For an Advice to be triggered on a class-method, that class must be Spring-managed.
+> That is, Spring needs to create a proxy around that bean so that it can intercept calls
+> to the bean.
+Otherwise it will not work.

 ## Examples
 ```java
 //    Parameter Pattern Wildcards: